KevinDepedri/Automated-Planning/README.md

 ![Task-2: Downward run with alias lama, solution 3](https://github.com/KevinDepedri/Automated-Planning/blob/main/computed_plans/Task%202/Lama%20-%20Solution%203.PNG)

-The search is then keept on running for more than 2 hours and eventually crashed due to memory constrains.
+Then, the search has kept on running for more than 2 hours and eventually crashed due to memory constrains.
 Anyway, looking at the last plan computed we can assess that it is the optimal one, and that no better plan could be found

 ![Task-2: Downward run with alias lama, end of search](https://github.com/KevinDepedri/Automated-Planning/blob/main/computed_plans/Task%202/Lama%20-%20Solution%204%20-%20Crash%20at%202GB%20of%20RAM%20after%202hours.PNG)